-These buildings are included for their group value as part of the long frontage of late Victorian and early to mid Twentieth Century properties fronting Streatham Hill.
+These buildings are included for continuity and group value.
 No. 39 is an unusual small, white painted, two-storey house probably dating from the 1930's and contemporary with Wavertree Court.
 Nos.
-4 la and 41b are occupied by the newly refurbished Streatham Hill Primary Healthcare Centre.
-This, circa 1960's, office block is three storeys high.
-The stone facade has been cleaned recently and a central, full height, off set, glazed entrance and stair well has been installed.
+41a and 41b are occupied by the newly refurbished Streatham Hill Primary Healthcare Centre.
+This, circa 1960's office block is three storeys high.
+The stone façade has been cleaned recently and a central, full height, off set, glazed entrance and stair well has been installed.
 Dramatically painted red, the stair and lift well rises up above the roofline.